filecoin-project/lotus-docs/content/en/storage-providers/lotus-provider/setup.md

 - CentOS 7 or later
 - Ubuntu 16.04 or later

-For other operating systems, consider running YugabyteDB in Docker or Kubernetes.
+For other operating systems, Docker or Kubernetes.
 Please check out the [YugabyteDB documentation](https://docs.yugabyte.com/preview/quick-start/).

 2. **Python 3.** To check the version, execute the following command: